-Figure 19.10 Average daily inflow (Me/day) for Ixopo WWW.
+Figure 19.10 Average daily inflow (M&/day) for Ixopo WWW.

 Flows to the WWW have, for a number of years, been reduced as a result of blockages in the Ixopo sewer network and non-operational pump stations.
-The situation had improved somewhat over the last two years but over the last 6 months the flows have dropped to <0.2 Me/day.
-The anticipated return flows are approximately 1.3 Me/day, so this is an alarming development.
+The situation improved somewhat over the last year as evidenced in Figure 19.10.
+The anticipated return flows are approximately 1.3 M&/day, so the improvement is still substantially less than required in order for the sewer system to be operating effectively.